Financial Aid Handbook and Student Aid Guide - Important Disbursement Information

 - US Postal Service

 Classes that start later in the term will impact a student’s enrollment status and disbursement.
-Funds will continue to be direct deposited or mailed on Fridays, throughout the term.
+Funds will continue to be direct deposited or mailed on Fridays, throughout the term, and on Thursday's during the summer term.

 - For first time borrowers, Federal Regulations require that the first disbursement of Federal Direct Stafford Loans not be released until 30 days after the term begins.